-If you don't have any experience with the "tracker" type of music editors from before, the amount of new concepts may seem a bit overwhelming.
-I can only advice you not to stress about it.
-Learn step by step, try to keep it fun and progress at your own pace.
+A lot of effort has been put into making this program as powerful and fast-worked as possible.
+If you don't have previous experience from similar "tracker"-like music editors, the amount of new concepts may seem a bit overwhelming at first.
+Please, try not to stress about it.
+Learn step by step, keep it fun and progress at your own pace.
 Within days, you should know enough about the program to make your own first songs.

-This manual is mostly written as an absolute beginners guide, but also as a reference manual.
-The goal with the manual is to be clear and cover all areas.
-There is however a lot of experience-based knowledge that does not fit into a manual like this.
-I highly recommend checking out the user-maintained Wiki site at http://wiki.littlesounddj.com - it contains a lot of useful information, like tutorials, tips and tricks.
-Also, the LSDj mailing list at http://groups.yahoo.com is highly recommended for getting in touch with other users.
+This manual is mostly written as an absolute beginners guide, but also as a reference that covers everything in the program.
+However, there still is a lot of information that would not fit into a manual like this.
+I highly recommend checking out the user-maintained Wiki site at http: //wiki.littlesounddj.com - it contains material like tutorials, tips and tricks, and hardware related DIY projects.
+Also, the LSDj mailing list at http://launch.groups.yahoo.com/groups/lsdj is useful for getting in touch with other users.
+If you have questions or bug reports, please e-mail info@littlesounddj.com.

-'''

 Happy tracking! /Johan

-'''